Best Leaky Gut Supplements

 Dietary changes

-We are what we eat.
-And when there isn’t a clear answer to your symptoms, changing your diet to be more gut-healthy can make a difference.
-This means eating less refined sugar, saturated fats, alcohol, and caffeine and eating more whole grains and high-fiber foods.
-If you need guidance as to how you might change your diet, you can speak to a gastroenterologist or nutritionist, or you can get recommendations from at-home microbiome testing companies.
+We are what we eat, so following a more gut-healthy diet can make a difference when there isn’t a clear answer to your symptoms.
+That means consuming less refined sugar, saturated fats, alcohol, and caffeine and eating more whole grains and high-fiber foods.
+If you need guidance on changing your diet, you can speak to a gastroenterologist or nutritionist or get recommendations from at-home microbiome testing companies.

 Exercise

 Post-Thanksgiving dinner walks aren’t just to get away from your family for a few minutes.
-Research shows that taking a 15-20 minute walk after eating can help stimulate your stomach and intestines, helping your body digest food more efficiently.
+Research shows that walking for 15-20 minutes after eating can help stimulate your stomach and intestines, helping your body digest food more efficiently.

 Sources